bottkars/labbuildr/docs/labbuildr on linux and osx.md

-## labbuildr beta Support for LINUX/OSX
+## labbuildr Support for LINUX/OSX
 with powershell on OSX/LINUX labbuildr will start to support labbuildr on OSX and Linux this will incude:
 * vmxtoolkit